 Dr. Fletcher did post-graduate work in London (England), Vienna, Chicago and New York.
 In late 1908 he moved his family to Winnipeg, specializing in eye, ear, nose and throat medicine.
 He became a Dean at the University of Manitoba, in the laryngology department.
 In 1924, the Fletcher family was living in a large home at 105 Ash Street (Winnipeg).

 Dr. and Mrs. Fletcher moved to Victoria, British Columbia in 1942.
 It is unclear if he continued to practice medicine or if he retired.

-Dr. Fletcher died on the 23rd of October, 1956.
-His wife and and his daughter (Mrs. Margaret Van Vliet) survived him.
+Dr. Fletcher died at his residence, 877 Island Road in Victoria on the 23rd of October, 1956.
+His wife and his daughter (Mrs. Margaret Van Vliet) survived him.
 Mrs. Fletcher died on the 18th of July, 1968 in Langley, B.C.

 *His brother Dr. Archibald Forbes Laird graduated from the University of Western Ontario in 1913.
 He served with the R.A.M.C. oversea’s during W.W.I.
 Dr. Archibald F. Laird also specialized in eye, ear, nose and throat.